 Manage Jira Service Management customer accounts

-Jira administrators can manage customer accounts for Jira Service Management projects in your site's Administration under User management.
+If you have the improved user management experience: Jira administrators can manage customer accounts for Jira Service Management projects from your organization's Administration under Products > Sites & Products.

 Where you manage your customers depends on what type of account they have:

 - Manage customers with Atlassian accounts from Users.

 - Manage customers without Atlassian accounts from Jira Service Management.

 Regardless of which account type they have, customers can always send you requests and access portals for free.
 Customers don't consume a license unless you grant them access to Atlassian cloud products.